Cypriot Second Division: Winners (unofficial competition: 1935–1953)

 The table presents the winners of the competition during the period 1935–1953, in which the competition was unofficial.
-During that period, the league consisted of the reserve teams of the Cypriot First Division clubs (which managed to win all the titles) and other teams that didn't participate in the First Division.
+During that period, the league consisted of the reserve teams of the Cypriot First Division clubs (which won all the titles) and other teams that didn't participate in the First Division.

 The period 1941–1944 the championship was not held due to World War II.
 Many Cypriots were volunteer enlisted in the Greek and English army, and also formed a Cypriot constitution.
 Most teams have undertaken national project by collecting money and clothing to be sent to Greece in order to assist the Greek people and the army.
 Moreover, many Greek refugees fled to Cyprus.
 Due to the prevailed war conditions the CFA decided to suspend all the competitions.

 Winners

 The table presents all the winners since the 1953–54 season, in which the competition started officially.